 More than anything else, FutureGen was proposed as an experiment.
 The FutureGen operation would have evaluated potential storage sites before deciding precisely where the liquefied CO2 would have been injected for long-term storage, based on both theoretical modeling and data collection to evaluate detailed geological information about potential storage sites.
 The effectiveness of the injection system would be evaluated, and there would be continual monitoring of the burial process to insure that CO2 is indeed being sequestered and remains sequestered.
 Whatever is learned could, in principle, be applied to any full-scale future deployment of CCS in the U.S. and abroad.

 Unfortunately, due to difficulties of committing public funds and acquiring public funds, the FutureGen project, reconstituted as the FutureGen 2.0 project, was finally suspended in February 2015 (read the article here).
 The Kemper County pre-combustion CCS plant in Mississippi came in $4 billion over budget and finally switched to natural gas combustion without any CCS.
-However, other CCS projects have just started or should begin in the near future, such as the large post-combustion coal-based Petra Nova project in Texas, and a plan to sequester CO2 from ethanol production into the Mount Simon formation.
+However, other CCS projects have started or should begin in the near future, such as the large post-combustion coal-based Petra Nova project in Texas, and the sequestration of CO2 from ethanol production into the Mount Simon formation.
+Other CCS projects are working with non-coal based power plants, like the CarbFix program in Iceland.

 CCS might sound like a fool-proof plan for mitigating greenhouse emissions, but many of the assumptions made above may be over-optimistic.
 Even if the 90% rate of sequestration were correct, that would mean that 10% of the CO2 would still escape to the atmosphere, i.e., even in the best of scenarios, CCS-equipped coal-fired power plants would continue to emit CO2 into the atmosphere, just less of it.
 Moreover, in the event of unforeseen events, such as earthquakes, or other seismic activity, or alterations in groundwater flow, the efficacy of CCS in any particular location could be compromised.That would mean that the great initial investment made to establish the CCS site would be wasted and the economic viability of CCS vs. other schemes to lower the carbon intensity of energy production might be undermined.